Master of Divinity

 MDiv Connect is a distance program that includes online courses and hybrid (mostly online with a visit to campus) courses.
 This plan of study requires 80 credit hours.

-A Master of Divinity program of study especially for United Methodist students combines specific courses from Garret-Evangelical Theological Seminary in Evanston.
+The Master of Divinity for United Methodist students combines specific courses from Garret-Evangelical Theological Seminary in Evanston.
 Ill., with AMBS courses to prepare United Methodists for ordination.
 This plan of study requires 80 credit hours.
 The partnership is endorsed by the University Senate of The United Methodist Church.

 - Are grounded in and are continuously formed by the Bible.

 - Engage their historical and theological traditions in the context of the larger Christian church.

 - Are formed by a continuing encounter with God.